GSA/digitalgov.gov/content/events/2024/04/2024-04-18-uswds-monthly-call-april-2024.md

 What if it was closer to the clear, concise, configurable, and consistent six lines we see on this slide?

-This custom element, usa-banner, contains all the critical information a developer needs to set up and configure the banner:
+This custom element, `usa-banner`, contains all the critical information a developer needs to set up and configure the banner:
 * We can set the domain as "gov" so the rendered banner shows shows copy that refers to .gov domains
 * We can set the background to dark, so it has a custom color.
 * And we can use USWDS design tokens to set the width of the component to "widescreen" so the text extends the same width as the rest of the elements on the site.

 And that's it.
 The element interpreter does the rest, and developers don't have to worry about 93 lines of custom markup, and copy that are subject to change and evolution over time!

 **Slide 83:** So for example, what if we wanted to display the Spanish version of the banner.
-Instead of copying all the Spanish language copy and metadata into a custom template, we can just add a new attribute: **Lang="es"**, and the banner updates to Spanish with just a single line of code.
+Instead of copying all the Spanish language copy and metadata into a custom template, we can just add a new attribute: `lang="es"`, and the banner updates to Spanish with just a single line of code.

 **Slide 84:** Clear, concise, configurable, and consistent custom elements.
 The element interface stays consistent…

 **Slide 85:** …while the element interpreter handles changes under the hood.

 **Slide 86:** This makes the move to Web Components a big change in terms of upgradeability and maintainability.
 When you're updating a Web Component, you're updating interpreters, not markup.
-And upgrading the interpreter can be as simple as running a simple update script —essentially pushing a button.
+And upgrading the interpreter can be as simple as running a simple update script — essentially pushing a button.

 **Slide 87:** Anything handled by the interpreter updates automatically…